direktiv/direktiv.github.io/docs/getting_started/error-handling.md

 ## Cause Errors

-Sometimes it is important to fail the workflow with a custom error.
+Sometimes it is important to fail the flow with a custom error.
 This is possible with the `error` state.
 This can used e.g. in switch states.

 ```yaml
 states: